nagendrakathi/ChatApplication/README.md

-# Writing the content for the README.md file

-readme_content = """
 # Chat Application

 This is a real-time chat application developed in Java that allows users to communicate with each other over a network.
 The application consists of a server that handles multiple client connections and a client that provides an interface for users to send and receive messages.